lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

 1. Select the Region (e.g. United Kingdom) where you want to create your application.
 For the UK region, select this version of the lab [here](../../archives/Lab%20CF%20-%20Create%20TODO%20web%20application)

-1. <font color="red" style="bold">Select the Region United States</font> where you want to create your application.
+1. Select the <span style="color:orange;">Region United States</span> where you want to create your application.

 1. Go to the Bluemix **Catalog**.